 Most website foundations crack because they’re built wrong from the start.

 They try to do everything.
-A foundation has one job – support the structure above it.
+A foundation has one job—support the structure above it.
 Websites that try to be everything to everyone support nothing well.

 They’re not maintained.
 Even the best foundation needs upkeep.
 Websites that never get updated eventually collapse.
-You need fresh new content to continue to rise through the ranks of Google.
-You need to update the software and improve the performance regularly.
+You need fresh content to continue to rise through the ranks of Google.
+You need to update the software and improve performance regularly.

-The Three Foundation Tests
+The Three Tests for a Strong Website Foundation

 Before you spend another dollar on marketing, test your foundation: